 What does that tell you about the inherent nature of this ideology?
 Why do not more people recognise this for the enormous red flag it is, and speak out accordingly?

-UPDATE 18 April 2017: Dendy Cinemas in Canberra and Newtown have just cancelled scheduled screenings of The Red Pill.
-You can protest this move by signing this petition.
+Update April 2017: Dendy Cinemas in Canberra and Newtown cancelled scheduled screenings of The Red Pill.
+And again a petition was started calling on the cinema operators to reverse their decision.

 Sargon of Akkad comments on the University of Sydney protest at the Red Pill screenings (16 May 2017) Video, and here is a video on the incident by Karen Straughan